Search

 HSE Enforcement Notices

 If you receive an Enforcement Notice, it can have a significant impact on your business.
-Fisher Scoggins Waters can provide expert advice and guidance as to what steps you should take in dealing with the Notice.
+FSW can provide expert advice and guidance as to what steps you should take in dealing with the Notice.
 Please contact us by telephone on 0207 993 6960 or email Charlotte Waters.

 HSE Improvement Notices

-Where a HSE Inspector concludes that a person is contravening statutory Health and Safety provisions or has broken provisions in the past and is likely to contravene the provisions again in the future that may pose a risk to people; he or she may issue an Improvement Notice.
+Where a HSE Inspector concludes that an organisation is contravening statutory Health and Safety provisions or has broken provisions in the past and is likely to contravene the provisions again in the future that may pose a risk to people they may issue an Improvement Notice.
 The reasons for the notice will be presented along with details of the particular provisions that are being contravened.
 The notice will specify the time frame for compliance which will be in excess of 21 days.

 Prosecution can result if you fail to comply with an improvement notice.